TuringIntern2018/TuringIntern2018.github.io/index.md

 We make use of Estimators, a high-level TensorFlow API that includes implementations of the most popular machine learning algorithms.
 You can lear more about Estimators here: https://www.tensorflow.org/guide/estimators.

 In particular, in order to perform linear regression, we use the LinearClassifier estimator.

+## Training
-Instantiating, and training a LinearClassifier is very simple.
+Instantiating and training a LinearClassifier is very simple.
 Assuming to have defined a set of numeric columns `my_numeric_columns` and categorical columns `my_categorical_columns`, we can istantiate a LinearClassifier as follows:
 ```python
 import tensorflow as tf
 classifier = tf.estimator.LinearClassifier(